StonyBrookDB/iSPEED/README.md

 docker network create hadoop
 docker-compose up
 ```
-You'll see the servers of namenode, datanode, resourcemanager, nodemanager and historyserver are started in a certain order.
+You'll see the servers of namenode, datanode are started in a certain order.
 Now test the hdfs with command:

 ```
 docker run --rm --env-file=hadoop.env --net=hadoop -it hadoop-base hadoop fs -ls /
 ```
+Note that here we just want to run iSPEED in standalone mode.
+For running iSPEED with cluster mode, use the docker-compose.full.yml to start the servers, which will also start the resource manager and node manager.
+Then also modify the framework name in the hadoop.env file from local to yarn.

 ### build iSPEED docker image